White Shadows in the South Seas: Cast

+Music

+This film featured a theme song entitled "Flower Of Love" which was composed by William Axt, David Mendoza, Herman Ruby, and Dave Dreyer.

 Production history

 The film is inspired by the 1919 travel book of the same name by Frederick O'Brien, who spent a year in the South Pacific with Marquesas Islanders.
-The film began production in 1927 as a co-venture between documentary filmmaker Robert Flaherty, Cosmopolitan and MGM.
-The production was filmed in Tahiti, 4000 miles from Hollywood, a rarity for the time.
+The film began production in 1927 as a co-venture between documentary filmmaker Robert Flaherty, Cosmopolitan, and MGM.
+The production was filmed in Tahiti, some 4000 miles from Hollywood, a rarity for the time.

 The film is known for being the first MGM film to be released with a pre-recorded soundtrack.
-The soundtrack consisted of a romantic score by William Axt and David Mendoza, with a few sound effects such as wind howling, a storm, trees ruffling and the words "Hello" and "wait."
-The Tahitian location was sumptuously captured by cameramen Clyde De Vinna, Bob Roberts and George Nogle.
+The soundtrack consisted of a romantic score by William Axt and David Mendoza, with a few sound effects such as wind howling, a storm, trees ruffling, and the words "hello" and "wait."
+The Tahitian location was sumptuously captured by cameramen Clyde De Vinna, Bob Roberts, and George Nogle.
 De Vinna picked up an Academy Award for Best Cinematography for his efforts at the 1929 ceremonies, the second year the cinematography award was given out.
 De Vinna had previously been to Tahiti with director Raoul Walsh when they made the 1923 island adventure Lost and Found on a South Sea Island for Goldwyn Pictures.

 Frederick O'Brien had spent a year on Hiva Oa prior to the publication of his 1919 book, living amongst native Marquesan islanders.
 Robert Flaherty had lived with his wife and children in Samoa from April 1923 to December 1924 filming the feature documentary Moana released in January 1926 by Paramount Pictures.

-Several years later MGM production head Irving Thalberg was in hospital recuperating and during his stay Thalberg read O'Brien's book.
+Several years later, MGM production head Irving Thalberg, while recuperating during a hospital stay, read O'Brien's book.
 In 1927 Thalberg decided to film O'Brien's book.
 Flaherty, a friend of O'Brien's, was brought aboard as director while W. S. Van Dyke was added as support to Flaherty.
 The production would head to Papeete, Tahiti.

-The new film would feature a supporting cast of almost all Tahitian islanders and/or actors with only the featured stars and a few heavies/villains coming from Hollywood.
+The new film would feature a supporting cast consisting of almost all Tahitian islanders and actors, with only the featured stars and a few heavies or villains coming from Hollywood.
 Flaherty, upon arriving in Tahiti, began shooting the film at a slow pace which was not practical for MGM.
 After clashing with Van Dyke, Flaherty left the production, leaving Van Dyke as sole director for the film.
 Van Dyke then finished the project on schedule.
-However, Flaherty did shoot some scenes before departing the production, and some footage of his may be seen in the existing print, i.e. '...the lagoon in the jungle scene'.
+However, Flaherty did shoot some scenes before departing the production, and some footage of his may be seen in the existing print, e.g., '...the lagoon in the jungle scene'.

-A dispute over this film with Hunt Stromberg led David Selznick to quit Metro Goldwyn Mayer.
+A dispute over this film with producer Hunt Stromberg led David Selznick to quit Metro Goldwyn Mayer.
 "David thought it an idyllic story; Hunt said he wanted lots of tits."

-This was the first time audiences heard the roar of Leo the Lion, over the MGM banner at the beginning of the film.
+This film was the first time audiences heard the roar of Leo the Lion, over the MGM banner at the beginning of the film.

+Reception

+The film was successful at the box office, covering its high cost and earning a profit for MGM.